Do you get lost looking at the hundreds of heating lamp options for reptiles?

 Type Of Lights

-There are different types of lightbulbs you may stumble across when searching for reptile heating lamps.
+There are different types of lightbulbs you may stumble across when searching for reptile light and heat lamps for a Leopard gecko lighting setup.

 Sadly, not all of these are good for leopard geckos, who are nocturnal creatures.